avimehenwal/python.avimehenwal/README.md

 3. python 3 supports Unicode
 4. raw_input() is replaced by input() method

+### Python Classes and Functions
+- New Classes and old classes.
+Diffreence ?
+- Though classmethod and staticmethod are quite similar, there's a slight difference in usage for both entities: classmethod must have a reference to a class object as the first parameter, whereas staticmethod can have no parameters at all.
+- Classmethods leads to Factory Design pattern in python

 ### Python @staticmethod
 Static methods are a special case of methods.
 Sometimes, you'll write code that belongs to a class, but that doesn't use the object itself at all.
 For example: